Scrolling through Pinterest, I have located some new special finds that I am lovin……

 What an awesome cabinet [Read more…]

 There are recipes we all remember from our childhood whether they were made by our moms or the warm toasty kitchen of our grandmother’s house.
+Many homes had a few staples on hand and oatmeal was one of them.

 As I mentioned in an earlier post, I stumbled across some great vintage cookbooks that have some familiar recipes.
 While thumbing through these great little gems, it occurred to me there were so many recipes that were not familiar.
 Something else that I noticed were the ingredients.
 It seems that years ago many of the recipes had minimal ingredients that were readily available and did not have complicated instructions.
 [Read more…]